 “Money is not the most important thing.
 Love is.
 Fortunately, I love money.”

-It had been my impression beforehand that those who gave TED talks—the acronym stands for Technology, Entertainment and Design—were politically correct overachievers who bonded with listeners by sending out signals of smug self-approval.
+It had been my impression beforehand that those who gave TED talks—the acronym stands for Technology, Entertainment and Design—were politically correct overachievers who bonded with audiences by sending out signals of smug self-approval.
 And so most of them turned out to be.
 I wasn’t prepared, however, for the glib social science of the talks I heard sampled on the air (which I later watched in full).

 Academics, when they appear on panels, are wont to critique each other’s work by saying, what’s new about it isn’t true, and what’s true about it isn’t new.
 The half-dozen TED talks I saw grouped themselves on one side of that equation or the other.